Destinations · The Salon

 Hello, Darlings.

 Puerto Vallarta is the Latin American gay beach destination.
-Mexico's queer travel infrastructure is meaningfully better than most Caribbean alternatives.
-The Zona Romántica is one of the densest gay neighborhoods in the Western Hemisphere.
+Mexico’s queer travel infrastructure is meaningfully better than most Caribbean alternatives.
+The Zona Romántica (Old Town) is one of the densest gay neighborhoods in the Western Hemisphere.
 Vallarta Pride happens in May.
 High season runs Thanksgiving through Easter when the weather is reliable and the bars are full.

 This isn’t aspirational.
 This is a destination Dandy builds around.